MichaelCurrin/auto-commit-msg/docs/deploy.md

 ## Checks

-The CI/CD flow compiles the app and runs checks on every push - see [main.yml](/.github/workflows/main.yml).
+The CI/CD flow is setup on GitHub Actions to compile the app and runs checks against i.
+This is done on every push.

+See the [main.yml](/.github/workflows/main.yml) config file.

-But the full extension is not built or persisted yet.
+Note the full extension is not built or persisted yet.
 That will be added later using the release/tag trigger.

 ## Releases